MarshallWace/guts-24-workshop/README.md

 # Part 2 - cryptography

-In this section there are 5 cryptography challenges to solve.
+In this section there are 6 cryptography challenges to solve.
 The challenge files contain a cipher (sometimes a key and hint included) and in one case an image that you need to decode or decipher.

-The flags that you will find after a successful attempt will be in the format: `flag{\<some text\>}`
+The flags that you will find after a successful attempt will be in the format: `flag{\<some text\>}`, with the exception of the 2 flags in the 6th challenge.